 I chose to design my kitchen as I preferred to function in that space.

 And I imagined myself preparing a morning cup of coffee or dinner for twelve, and my usual dinner for six family-style.

 Of course, I knew that I wouldn’t often use two-wall ovens, so I chose a microwave that could double as a convection oven in a pinch (I rarely used it).

 I knew I would bake regularly so I wanted the bags of flour and sugar in a pull-out drawer near the baking utensils.

 I knew which way I turned to slip dirty plates into the dishwasher.
 Also, I knew I wanted the garbage placed under the sink for easy disposal (and I knew I didn’t want a garbage disposal in the sink that would stink up my cleaning space).

 The only thing I regretted was not placing the sink under the counter.

 This was all just the kitchen planning.
-In my first experience building a home, it was primarily where I placed my house planning efforts, and to much benefit.
+In my first experience building a home, it was primarily where I placed my house planning efforts, and to many benefits.

 There was much more to home design than kitchen organization though.

-Next week I explore her the spatial concept that ceiling heights affects our experience of our home.
+Next week I explore the spatial concept that ceiling heights affect our experience of our home.